 As soon as you find ripped-off articles or photos, you need to start collecting evidence as though you were going to court.
 It'll help in negotiation, even if you don't get to court.
-And courts like paper much more than they like computer files.

 How long has it been there?

-Note that you cannot search www.archive.org for content - text or pictures.
+Note that you cannot search web.archive.org for content - text or pictures.
 You have to find the URL (web address) of a page, and then find that in the archive.
 The archive system appears to wait a few months before displaying pages that it has saved.
 It may not save every page from a website every time it visits some of that site.
 It often fails to save copies of pictures - but you can often see where they were on the page.

 The National Union of Journalists must not, can not and would not wish to dictate rates or terms of engagement to members or to editors.
 The information presented here is for guidance and as an aid to equitable negotiation only.